Packing Tips

 Heavy items should be placed in small boxes, while light items should be put in large boxes.
 Wrap the heaviest items in bubble wrap or packing paper first and place them at the bottom of the box.
 Wrap lighter items in the same material and place them on top of the heavier items, separated by bubble wrap.

-Classifiying boxes by size
+Classifying boxes by size

 Sort your packing boxes according to size, and place the appropriate-sized boxes in each room.
 The ideal product or weight for which a moving box is best suited is indicated by the quality of the box.
 Follow the manufacturer’s instructions.